gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 Accept wildcard characters: False
 ```
 ### -Cluster

-> [!NOTE]
->  This parameter is required for the scanner from the unified labeling client.
-From version 2.7.0.0, we recommend using Cluster switch instead of Profile switch.

 Specifies the scanner database name for configuration.

-- **AIP unified labeling client:** For the AIP unified labeling client, this parameter is not optional and you must specify a cluster name.
+- **AIP unified labeling client:** For the AIP unified labeling client, this parameter is required, and you must specify a cluster name.
 The database name for the scanner is **AIPScannerUL_<cluster_name>.**

+    Starting in version 2.7.0.0, we recommend using this parameter instead of the **Profile** parameter.

-- **AIP classic client:** For the AIP classic client, this parameter is optional and if not specified, the default database name for the scanner is **AIPScanner_<computer_name>.** When you specify a cluster name with this parameter, the database name for the scanner is **AIPScanner_<cluster_name>.**
+- **AIP classic client:** For the AIP classic client, this parameter is optional and if not specified, the default database name for the scanner is **AIPScanner_<computer_name>.**

+    When you specify a cluster name with this parameter, the database name for the scanner is **AIPScanner_<cluster_name>.**

-If the database doesn't exist when the scanner is installed, the **Install-AIPScanner** command creates it.
+If the database doesn't exist when the scanner is installed, the [Install-AIPScanner](Install-AIPScanner.md) command creates it.

 ```yaml
 Type: String